East Bay Hills Trail Benefit Hike and Ride - a Labor Day Tradition

 Day 3 - Friday DOWNLOAD MAP

-Friday we explore nearby trails and monuments in Joaquin Miller Park and Redwood Park, returning to Joaquin Miller Park for dinner, followed by an evening equestrian performance in Sequoia Arena and a short walk over to the Chabot Space and Science Center for some star-gazing through their big telescopes.
+we explore nearby trails in Joaquin Miller Park and alongside Sausal Creek to a lunch and root beer floats at Dimond Park, and then return for a total hike of about 9.5 miles for dinner, followed by an evening equestrian performance in Sequoia Arena and a short walk over to the Chabot Space and Science Center for some star-gazing through their big telescopes.

 Day 4 - Saturday DOWNLOAD MAP